ljstaib/cs506-finalProject/Deliverable-5/README.md

 	- "world_pics" contains saved JPGs of each decade (1820-2020) containing a world map plot of immigration data.
 It also contains a GIF composed of these pictures.
 	- "worldmap" contains GeoPandas data to create our immigration world map plot.

-## Code
-- Please see `exploration.ipynb` for a Jupyter notebook containing all of the code that we used to obtain our visualizations and results for this project.
-- Please see `Prediction.ipynb` for a Jupyter notebook containing all of our code for the prediction model that we created.

 ## Documents
 - Please see the "documents" folder for:
 	- A copy of our Final Project Presentation slides.